-Let’s take a look at the Instagram like, follow & unfollow limits for 2021.
+Let’s take a look at the Instagram like, follow & unfollow limits.

 Why Are There Restrictions Like This?